Baroque in Poland: Counter-reformation

 During the late 17th century, the most famous architect in the Commonwealth was the Dutch-born Tylman van Gameren, who, at the age of 28, settled in the Crown of the Kingdom of Poland and worked for Queen Marie Casimire and King John III Sobieski.
-Tylman left behind a lifelong legacy of buildings that are regarded as gems of Polish Baroque architecture, they include among others, the Ostrogski Palace, Otwock Palace, Branicki Palace, St. Kazimierz Church and the Church of St. Anne.
+Tylman left behind a lifelong legacy of buildings that are regarded as gems of Polish Baroque architecture, they include among others, the Ostrogski Palace, Otwock Palace, Branicki Palace, St. Casimir Church and the Church of St. Anne.

-A notable style of Baroque architecture emerged in the 18th century with the work of Johann Christoph Glaubitz, who was assigned to rebuild the Grand Duchy of Lithuania's capital of Vilnius.
-The style was therefore named Vilnian Baroque, and Old Vilnius was named the "City of Baroque".
-The most notable buildings by Glaubitz in Vilnius are the Church of St. Catherine started in 1743, the Church of the Ascension started in 1750, the Church of St. Johns, the monastery gate and the towers of the Church of the Holy Trinity.
-The magnificent and dynamic Baroque facade of the formerly Gothic Church of St. Johns is mentioned among his best works.
-Many church interiors including that of the Great Synagogue of Vilna were reconstructed by Glaubitz as well as the Town Hall built in 1769.
-The best example of Vilnian Baroque in other places is the Saint Sophia Cathedral in Polotsk, which was reconstructed between 1738 and 1765.